 Day 1 Anchorage

-Time your arrival in Anchorage for a few days before the Iditarod Trail Sled Dog Race begins, usually the first weekend in March.
-A quick consultation with staff at Visit Anchorage’s log cabin visitor center downtown will point you to any of a wide range of Fur Rendezvous events happening citywide.
-The festival features a different selection of events each day as well as ongoing activities, like snow sculptures and a winter carnival complete with rides.
-Events include the Running of the Reindeer, the Miners and Trappers Ball, snowshoe softball, arts exhibitions and much more.
+Time your arrival in Anchorage for a few days before the Iditarod Trail Sled Dog Race begins on the first weekend in March.
+A quick consultation with staff at Visit Anchorage’s downtown log cabin visitor center will point you to a wide range of Fur Rendezvous events happening citywide.
+This annual festival features a different selection of events each day as well as ongoing activities, like snow sculptures and a selection of carnival games and rides.
+Events include the Running of the Reindeer, a zany outhouse race, snowshoe softball, art exhibitions and much more.

 Day 2 Anchorage

-Between another day of Fur Rendezvous events, be sure to visit the Anchorage Museum at Rasmusen Center.
-The museum was renovated and expanded in recent years and features stunning displays of Alaska Native clothing, tools and art items in its permanent collection; iconic Alaska art; fun, hands-on activities for kids; and a constantly rotating schedule of visiting exhibitions.
-Winter is the best season to be able to take your time and explore the museum’s collections due to lighter crowds.
+Take a quick break from Fur Rendezvous events to visit the Anchorage Museum at Rasmuson Center.
+The museum features stunning displays of Alaska Native clothing, tools and art items in its permanent collection; iconic Alaska art; fun, hands-on activities for kids; and a constantly rotating schedule of visiting exhibitions.
+Winter is a great season to visit, because light crowds mean you can take your time exploring.

 Day 3 Anchorage

-This Saturday marks the ceremonial start to the Iditarod Trail Sled Dog Race on Fourth Avenue in downtown Anchorage.
+This Saturday marks the ceremonial start of the Iditarod on Fourth Avenue in downtown Anchorage.
 Teams line up for blocks as they await their turn to leave the starting chute, cheered on by enthusiastic spectators.
-All the people and activity bring a lively atmosphere to the entire downtown area, and it’s a great day to wander and explore the shops and restaurants in the after the mushers are on their way to Nome, 1,000 miles to the north.
+All the people and activity bring a lively atmosphere to the entire downtown area, and it’s a great day to wander and explore Anchorage’s shops and restaurants after the mushers are on their way.

 Day 5 Fairbanks